ErJedermann/RECORD/README.md

 - `beamModel_iridium_noisy.npy` is a noisy version of the ground truth beam model above.
 This represents the imperfect beam model of the attacker.
 A normal distributed noise with a mean of 1 and a std of 0.1 was added.
 A noise of 1 is equivalent to 6.8 km error in the footprint, which is equivalent to one second of satellite movement.
-- `beamModel_starlink_wide.npy` is the beam model for the Starlink satellites.
-It is build according to the specifications from FCC documents, mentioned in section 6.4 in the paper.
 - `Generic_rec_processed_beam_model.py` loads the beam models and calculates the beam footprints.
 - `beamModel_coordinate_transformations.py` is a helping script for the `generic_rec_processed_beam_model.py` to handle the coordinate transformations between the model internal coordinates and the ITRS coordinate system.